 Students wishing to complete portfolios for specific major, minor, or USM Core requirements must be approved by a faculty member from the relevant academic department to begin the portfolio process.
 Students wishing to complete portfolios for general elective credit must be approved by the PLA Director.
 Not all students are approved for portfolio work at USM.

 Students who are approved to begin the portfolio process will be sent instructions on how to enroll in the required portfolio development workshop in Brightspace.

-The portfolio development workshop is a free, non-credit bearing, online experience designed to support students as they complete their academic portfolio, using our learning management system.
-Completion of the portfolio development workshop is required for all students completing academic portfolios at USM.
-Each week, students assemble a component of their portfolio and PLA staff will provide feedback on that component.
-At the end of the workshop, students will submit a completed draft of their portfolio for PLA office review.
+The portfolio development workshop is a free, non-credit bearing, online experience designed to support students as they complete their academic portfolio, using the Brightspace learning management system.
+Completion of the portfolio development workshop is required for all students completing academic portfolios at USM

 - The workshop is asynchronous, meaning that students will not be required to be online at any specific time.

 - The workshop will not appear on students’ transcripts as a class.

 - Enrollment in the workshop does not affect student credit loads for the purposes of determining financial aid eligibility.